All Episodes

 And look, the evidence is right here.

-They just didn't think to watch the that there might be another, or or or they don't need to because they're friends and everyone else agrees.
+just didn't think to watch that there might be another or or or they don't need to because they're friends and everyone else agrees Yeah, that's the tough thing, isn't it?

-Because social media has presented a new challenge of misinformation, disinformation, because once you view something and if you watch it, uh the algorithm begins to feed you what you're staying on.
+Because once you view something, and if you watch it, the algorithm begins to feed you what you're staying on.

-So you're gonna get more.
+So you're going to get more.

 I think the best thing that we can do is what we're doing right here.